25a35a0511/Complaint-Escalation-System/README.md

-ComplaintIQ – Escalation Tracker System
+--ComplaintIQ – Escalation Tracker System
 ComplaintIQ is a modern, real-time complaint management platform designed to streamline issue tracking, escalation handling, and resolution monitoring through an intuitive dashboard and structured workflow.

 📌 Overview